Corsinvest/cv4pve-api-dotnet/README.md

 * Async / Await
 * Add model in Shared library for decode json
 * Add Extension method **Get** to decode in json from result in Extension library
+* Login with One-time password for Two-factor authentication

 ## Api token